Jonathan2251/lbd/_sources/doc.txt

   ===============================  =============  =======================================================  ===========

-These supported test items are in lbdex/regression-test/Cpu0 which can be gotten from ``tar -xf lbdex.tar.gz``.
+These supported test cases are in lbdex/regression-test/Cpu0 which can be gotten from ``tar -xf lbdex.tar.gz``.